zorbaproject/pythonWordArt/README.md

 # pythonWordArt

 Make WordArt, like the ones in MS Office, using Python3. \
-The actual WordArt generation is performed by a forked version of CSS3 WordArt by Arizzitano: https://github.com/arizzitano/css3wordart
-This Python class is just producing the correct HTML code, converting it into PDF, and then into a PNG image.
-Basically, the HTML get rendered by a QWebEnginePage and printed in PDF.
-Then, the PDF gets rasterized into a PNG, trying to calculate the correct size of the final image.
+The actual WordArt generation is performed by a forked version of CSS3 WordArt by Arizzitano (<https://github.com/arizzitano/css3wordart>), this Python class is just producing the correct HTML code, rendering it into a Qt widget, and then saving into a PNG image.
+Basically, the HTML get rendered by a QWebEngineView which is not being shown on screen.
+Then, the widget contents get stored into a PNG image and cropped in order to oly include the actual WordArt.
+It's also possible to get a transparent background.

 ## Requirements
 * PySide2: https://pypi.org/project/PySide2/